 The thing that really turns off visitors is when a link is offered and it’s either dead or it goes to such a general page that it’s of no help.
 Make your links specific to the topic and check them often to see that they are still working.

-To fix the problem of large images that slow down your site it will be necessary to reduce the image’s resolution by applying compression that will make the file size of the image smaller but have no loss to the quality of the image.
-This process is called “optimizing” an image.
+To fix the problem of large images that slow down your site it will be necessary to reduce the image’s resolution by applying compression that will make the file size of the image smaller but has no loss to the quality of the image.
+This process is called “optimizing” an image

 Meta tags are used by search engines to explain what the page is about.
-Meta tags are also used for page description for people with disabilities (blind, low sight, low comprehension).
+Meta tags are also used for page descriptions for people with disabilities (blind, low sight, low comprehension).